microsoft/SparseSC/README.md

 it's advantages and disadvantages.

 The first cut of the data includes all the pre-intervention data from the treated and control units.
-This cut is called the "controls-only" cut, and in this scenario, cross validation is performed by holding out a single fold from the treated units and applying the fitted model to the held out units.
+This cut is called the "pre-only" cut, and in this scenario, cross validation is performed by holding out a single fold from the treated units and applying the fitted model to the held out units.